 Oakland will face off against the NFC West this season, marking the first time since 2014 that they have played the division.
 Last season, the NFC West saw three teams finish the season at .500 or better in the Los Angeles Rams (11-5), Seattle Seahawks (9-7) and Arizona Cardinals (8-8).
-The Raiders hold a 48-39 combined all-time record against Arizona, Los Angeles, San Francisco and Seattle.
+After falling to the Rams and Seahawks thus far in 2018.
+The Raiders hold a 48-41 combined all-time record against Arizona, Los Angeles, San Francisco and Seattle.